campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 This is compounded by the fact that anime studios want their show to reach the largest demographic possible: if their characters motivations are too hard to understand, then their show may not be popular with younger adults or teenagers.
 Therefore, to avoid artificially limiting their audience, they dumb down their shows' characters and their narratives as much as possible.

-Showing is obviously harder to do: it requires more time and more skill: you need to make it clear to the viewers what you're trying to communicate without being obnoxiously overt about it.
+Showing is obviously harder to do, as it requires more time and more skill.
+It needs to be made clear to the viewers what's trying to be said without being obnoxiously overt about it.
 And more importantly, the consequences getting it wrong are dire: if viewers happen to miss what you're trying to show, they might react to major character plot points with statements like, "that seemed out-of-character for her", or "wow, I wouldn't have expected him to do that".

 Therefore, studios would rather not spend the time or money in *showing* a character's motivations, especially when there's a possibility for screwing it up and leaving the viewers confused.
 They'd rather opt for the easy route and simply explain why a character does the things that they do.
 While this accomplishes the objective of informing the viewers what they need to know about the character, it does so in a suboptimal way, and the quality of the anime suffers.